 However, many people consider themselves to be “Certified”.
 In particular – people who have been examined by Canada Immigration may well be entitled to call themselves “certified interpreters” inside the Immigration Department or a refugee hearing room but are not Certified Court Interpreters.

-Similarly, a person who may have been dubbed “certified interpreter” “or even certified court interpreter” by a school or agency may not present himself as a Certified Court Interpreter.
+Similarly, a person who may have been dubbed “Protected Title for Translator in Vancouver BC” “or even certified court interpreter” by a school or agency may not present himself as a Certified Court Interpreter.

 If you have any doubt about an interpreter’s use of the term “certified”, a) something is probably amiss and b) you should check on the STIBC website.